 There are two main ways that you can apply to study for the IB Diploma Programme at a UWC boarding school:

-- Through the UWC national committee in your country of residence or citizenship
+- Through the UWC National Committee in your country of residence or citizenship

 - Through the UWC Global Selection Programme (GSP)

 Most students in the IBDP years at UWC are selected through one of UWC's national committees.
-Representing UWC in over 158 countries and territories, UWC national committees form a global network which seeks and selects students with great potential from around the world, often in the most unlikely places.
+Representing UWC in over 159 countries and territories, UWC national committees form a global network which seeks and selects students with great potential from around the world, often in the most unlikely places.

-The application process is guided by the individual national committee.
-Find out if you are eligible to apply through UWC Hong Kong Committee.
+you would be eligible to apply through the UWC Hong Kong Committee.

-UWC Global Selection Programme (Fee-paying route)
+UWC Global Selection Programme (for fee payers only)